3.3 Parking provision

 Visitors’ parking

 Parking areas provided for communal use by casual visitors should be located so as to be obvious to strangers to the development.
-It will usually be appropriate for such public parking to be located in laybys, particularly since their presence can positively discourage indiscriminate kerbside parking elsewhere on the road.
+It will usually be appropriate for such public parking to be in parallel and contiguous with the adopted road (e.g. as a lay-by), particularly since obviously marked bays can discourage indiscriminate kerbside parking elsewhere on the road.
 Visitor parking should be evenly distributed around the site.

 Driveways